Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Evaluation

 \subsection{Different Scheduling/Caching Policies}

-In earlier experiments, we were comparing \emph{\system{}} with \emph{S-LoRA} baseline that performs FIFO request scheduling and does not cache unused adapters.
-Here, we compare to a SJF (shortest-job-first) scheduling policy proposed by $\mu$Serve~\cite{uServe}.
-Also, we augment the baseline with Chameleon Cache using a simple LRU eviction policy.
+In earlier experiments, we compared Chameleon with S-LoRA, which performs FIFO request scheduling and does not cache unused adapters.
+Here, we compare Chameleon to a SJF (shortest-job-first) scheduling policy proposed by $\mu$Serve~\cite{uServe}.
+Also, we augment the baseline with a Chameleon Cache that uses an LRU eviction policy.